danpros/htmly/README.md

 Installations
 -------------
  1. Download the latest version from the [Github repo](https://github.com/danpros/htmly/releases/latest)
- 2. Upload and extract the zip file in your web server.
+ 2. Upload and extract the zip file to your web server.
 You can upload it in the root directory, or in subdirectory such as `htmly`.
  3. Visit your domain.
 If you extract it in root directory visit `https://www.example.com/install.php` and if in subdirectory visit `https://www.example.com/htmly/install.php`.
  4. Follow the installer to install HTMLy.
  5. The installer will try to delete itself.
-Please delete the installer manually if the `install.php` stil exist.
+Please delete the installer manually if the `install.php` still exist.

 Configurations
 --------------